 The aim of DuRSAAM is to strengthen the European research area on eco-efficient construction materials and the increased competitiveness of Europe's construction sector, in applying concrete technology based on alkali-activated materials (AAM) for a more sustainable build environment.

-The opinions expressed in this document reflect only the author’s view and reflects in no way the European Commission’s opinions.
+The opinions expressed in this website reflect only the author’s view and reflects in no way the European Commission’s opinions.
 The European Commission is not responsible for any use that may be made of the information it contains.